 Elsewhere, on this website, I discussed the mistake most teachers (and songs you find on YouTube) make with teaching phonics.
 Teaching the letter sounds this way will make it more difficult for your students.
 This problem is explained well in this video below:

-Here’s all the sounds, pronounced correctly:
+Here’s all the letter sounds, pronounced correctly:

 One thing that’s worth keeping in mind, is that there is big money in phonics.
 Students typically move through several levels of a given program and there are text books, workbooks, graded readers, songs and videos, and a whole host of other products and services that come as a part of the package.
-The commercial interests, I think, can taint some of the discussions you might read about the effectiveness of phonics programs.
+The commercial interests, I think, can taint some of the discussions you might read about online about the effectiveness of phonics programs.

 If you’re interested in learning more about literacy, of which phonics is just a small part, I would recommend this course.